 Similar to the Mysterio/Andrade bout before it, this had the same sense of inevitability about the ending before it had even kicked off.
-There was no way, no way, that The OC wasn’t going to storm the ring at some point and lo and behold, that’s exactly what happened.
+There was no way, no way, that The OC wasn’t going to storm the ring at some point, and lo and behold, that’s exactly what happened, here on RAW.

 The interference of The OC would cause a No Contest but The Viper would clear the ring with a steel chair before delivering a devastating RKO to the man he’d just rescued from a beat down.

-Neither men are going to win the Royal Rumble but this has set up a program between the two that I really didn’t realize I wanted until the WWE gave it to me.
+Neither man is going to win the Royal Rumble but this has set up a program between the two that I didn’t realize I wanted until the WWE gave it to me.

 Becky Lynch vs. Kari Sane